unibo-spe/spe-slides/content/09-containerization/_index.md

 services:                       # section defining services composing the stack
   frontend:                     # name of the first service (frontend)
     image: example/webapp       # image to use for the first service
-    depends_on:                 # section for def
+    depends_on:                 # section for dependencies
-       - backend                # this should be started AFTER the backend service is healthy
+       - backend                # short-form depends_on waits for start, not for health
     environment:                # section for environment variables
       SERVICE_PORT: 8043        # env var dictating the port the service will listen on
       DB_HOST: backend          # env variable dictating the hostname of the backend service